grafana/alloy/docs/sources/tutorials/flow-by-example/processing-logs/index.md

 ## Exercise

 Since you are already using Docker and Docker exports logs, let's get those logs into Loki.
-You can refer to the [discovery.docker](https://grafana.com/docs/agent/<AGENT_VERSION>/flow/reference/components/discovery.docker/) and [loki.source.docker](https://grafana.com/docs/agent/<AGENT_VERSION>/flow/reference/components/loki.source.docker/) documentation for more information.
+You can refer to the [discovery.docker][] and [loki.source.docker][] documentation for more information.

 To ensure proper timestamps and other labels, make sure you use a `loki.process` component to process the logs before sending them to Loki.

-Although you have not used it before, let's use a `discovery.relabel` component to attach the container name as a label to the logs.
+Although you haven't used it before, let's use a `discovery.relabel` component to attach the container name as a label to the logs.
-You can refer to the [discovery.relabel](https://grafana.com/docs/agent/<AGENT_VERSION>/flow/reference/components/discovery.relabel/) documentation for more information.
+You can refer to the [discovery.relabel][] documentation for more information.
 The `discovery.relabel` component is very similar to the `prometheus.relabel` component, but is used to relabel discovered targets rather than metrics.

 {{< collapse title="Solution" >}}